 We already talked about the most crypto-friendly countries, but oh surprise: they’re not the territories with most crypto-users.
 Indeed, some of the latter aren’t crypto-friendly at all.
 In some others, you’ll find a wide variety of related services.

 Before we can start with the list, our methodology is important.
 We checked the latest poll about how common is crypto by Statista, the Global Cryptocurrency Adoption Index (2020) by Chainalysis, and the Bitcoin Mining Map by the University of Cambridge.
-We also take into consideration data from CoinMap (crypto-venues), Coin ATM Radar (crypto-ATMs), BitNodes (Bitcoin nodes), CryptoCompare (fiat usage in exchanges) and Coin.Dance (P2P volume).
+We also take into consideration data from CoinMap (crypto-venues), Coin ATM Radar (crypto-ATMs), BitNodes (Bitcoin is the first decentralized digital currency.
+It was created in 2009, by an anonymous founder or group of founders... nodes), CryptoCompare (fiat usage in exchanges) and Coin.Dance (P2P volume).

 This said, let’s go!